 The NHTSA defines distracted driving as “any activity that diverts attention” and calls texting while driving “the most alarming distraction.”
 The agency warns that sending or reading a text or an email takes the driver’s eyes off the road for at least five seconds and says that at 55 miles per hour, “that’s like driving the length of an entire football field with your eyes closed.”

 Still, during daylight hours, almost half a million drivers use their cellphones while driving.
 Teens, who are already high-risk drivers due to novice-level skills and underdeveloped prefrontal cortexes, are most likely to be at fault in distracted driving car accidents.

 Texas does not have a statewide ban on cellphone use while driving, but the following prohibitions are in place throughout the state:

 Additionally, more than 90 municipalities have adopted cellphone ordinances.
 If you are traveling across the state, it’s hard to know if you are breaking the law if you make a call while driving, but you certainly aren’t exercising due care, even if you are not using a handheld device.
 Studies have shown that holding the phone is not as great a distraction as the conversation itself.

-With every injury case I undertake, I strive to deliver the highest level of professional representation focused on optimal results.
-I have a solid record of success in distracted driving cases and am ready to apply my knowledge and experience in your case as well.
+With every injury case we undertake, our lawyers strive to deliver the highest level of professional representation focused on optimal results.
+We have a solid record of success in distracted driving cases and are ready to apply our knowledge and experience in your case as well.

 If a distracted driver caused an accident in which you were injured, you have a right to full compensation.
-Trust your claim to a board-certified personal injury specialist who can deliver the professional representation you need.
-Call the Porter Law Firm, P.C. at 903-561-5144 or contact me online to schedule a free consultation.
+Trust your claim to an experienced law firm who can deliver the professional representation you need.
+Call the Porter Law Firm, P.C. at 903-561-5144 or contact us online to schedule a free consultation.